jeremyreeder/gridscout/docs/_posts/2023-10-16-the-greatest-songs-of-the-20th-century.md

 # Top 25 Songs of the 20th Century

 Here you have it.
-The greatest songs ever sung in the 20th century are as follows, because I say so.
+In my view, the greatest songs ever sung in the 20th century are as follows.

 - *Kentucky Rain*, by Elvis Presley
 - *Vivo por Ella*, by Andrea Bocelli